 Proficiency with Microsoft products, including Word, Excel, and PowerPoint.

-Candidate will be located in Seattle, WA; San Francisco, San Diego or Los Angeles, CA and one candidate on the East Coast, preferably the DMV area.
+Candidate will be located in Seattle, WA; San Francisco, San Diego or Los Angeles, CA.

 About Our Work